How Did Vincent van Gogh Die?

 A much longer answer involves the man’s infamously poor mental health and a lack of proper medical care.
-After a series of mental breakdowns, or “attacks” in Arles, Theo and Vincent van Gogh decided that Vincent should move to the north of France to a small town known as Auvers-sur-Oise.
+After a series of mental breakdowns, or “attacks” in Arles, Vincent van Gogh and his younger brother Theo decided that Vincent should move to the north of France to a small town known as Auvers-sur-Oise.
 It was a little outside of Paris, so Vincent would be close to Theo and his family but also far enough from the capital that Vincent would not be overwhelmed.
 Vincent moved to Auver on May 20, 1890.

 In Auvers, Theo enlisted Dr. Paul Gachet to take over Vincent’s health.
 It was originally planned for van Gogh to live close to Dr. Gachet’s home, but van Gogh found accommodations that suited him better at the inn of the Ravoux family across from the town hall.